We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Should UTI treatment vary according to what’s causing the infection?

 Your UTI treatment may vary according to what’s causing the infection.
-Certain UTIs, especially chronic and recurring ones, will need antibiotic treatment as opposed to a simple home remedies.
+Certain UTIs, especially chronic and recurring ones, will need antibiotic treatment as opposed to simple home remedies.

 Will over-the-counter products (OTC) products like AZO get rid of my UTI?